MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/upgrade-to-system-center-2016.md

 ## Upgrade sequence

-If you are upgrading an installation of System Center 2012 R2 that includes multiple components, it is important that you upgrade the components in the following order.
+If you're upgrading an installation of System Center 2012 R2 that includes multiple components, it's important that you upgrade the components in the following order.

 1. Service Management Automation
 2. Orchestrator